Collaboration Test Bed for Collaboration Systems Release 12.1-12.0(1)

 Cisco Expressway Collaboration Edge Architecture combines the capabilities of Cisco gateway offerings with the core capabilities of Cisco Collaboration solutions and the network.

-Cisco Spark is a new collaboration service that delivers message, meeting, and call capabilities that are hosted in the Cisco Collaboration Cloud.
-Cisco Spark Hybrid Services link diverse on-premise assets, such as Unified Communications Manager and on-premise endpoints, to Cisco Spark in the cloud to deliver a single, integrated user experience.
-Cisco Spark Calling for Branch Offices allows customers to connect existing on-premise infrastructure to the Cisco Spark Calling environment.
+Cisco Webex Teams is a new collaboration service that delivers message, meeting, and call capabilities that are hosted in the Cisco Collaboration Cloud.
+Cisco Webex Hybrid Services link diverse on-premise assets, such as Unified Communications Manager and on-premise endpoints, to Cisco Webex Teams in the cloud to deliver a single, integrated user experience.
+Cisco Webex Calling for Branch Offices allows customers to connect existing on-premise infrastructure to the Cisco Webex Calling environment.

-For more information about Cisco Spark Hybrid Services, see the product and support documents.
+For more information about Cisco Webex Hybrid Services, see the product and support documents.

 Instant Messaging (IM) and Presence